Helena is holding one cracker with sardine pate on top and a spoon full of sardine pate

 We love serving it as part of a menu, for brunch, or as a snack, and it always gets compliments.

-Review ⭐⭐⭐⭐⭐ this Portuguese Sardine Pate recipe - help other Gourmands.
+Review ⭐⭐⭐⭐⭐ Portuguese Sardine Pate recipe - help other Gourmands.

 What did you like the most?
 Did you make any modifications?
 What did you serve it with?
 Any special pairings?